 Cheesy fact: Brie is also known as a “farmhouse” cheese, meaning it’s produced on the same farm where the cow’s milk is collected.

-Tasting notes: Originating in Brie, France — about 85 miles north of Bordeaux — this soft, off-white, unctuously creamy cheese with an edible “blooming” rind (formed due to mold and fungus) is beloved for its smooth, buttery texture and mild mushroom flavor with notes of grassy earth.
+Tasting notes: Originating in Brie, France — about 85 miles north of Bordeaux — this soft, off-white, unctuously creamy cheese with a “blooming” rind (formed due to mold and fungus) that you must taste, is beloved for its smooth, buttery texture and mild mushroom flavor with notes of grassy earth.

 Best uses: Here are two ways to enhance the pleasure of eating Brie: